Skip to content

 Iconoclast and GitHub Actions

-If you run iconoclast setup in a GitHub actions workflow, your Font Awesome package manager token could be exposed in workflow logs.
-To avoid this, store your token as a repository secret and mask it before running iconoclast setup:
+If you run iconoclast install in a GitHub actions workflow, your Font Awesome package manager token could be exposed in workflow logs.
+To avoid this, store your token as a repository secret and mask it before running iconoclast install:

 steps: